rickmark/mojo_thor/notes.md

 ### The initial Software Update

 Hacked versions of iTunes (thus AppleMobileDevice) and Apple Remote Desktop client.

-(Also GKData, bogus, and ChineseWordList)
+* Also GKData for various Opaque blocks of legitimate software, bogus, and ChineseWordList)